 Look, we know you’ve come here looking to find out all of the essential information about Pennsylvania sports betting sites – and that’s exactly what we’re here to deliver.

 From letting you know how everything works in relation to sports betting in Pennsylvania to helping you find the best PA sportsbook, we’ll take you through the whole journey.
 And of course, we’ll also help you find the most awesome bonuses and give you some advice on how to bet as safely as possible in PA.

 First and foremost, you’ll be wanting to know if sports betting in Pennsylvania is legal, and we’re happy to let you know that it is.
 In person sports wagering was legalized back in 2018, the same year that the federal ban was lifted on online sports wagering.
 This meant that in 2019, less than a year on from the in person launch, Pennsylvania sports betting sites were launched online.

 Today in 2023 there are a decent number of top US and global gambling brands operating online in the Keystone State.
 As a gambler, this gives you plenty of choice when it comes to shopping around to find the right PA sports betting site for you.
-Too much choice can sometimes get confusing though – and that’s why our experts are on hand to help you to find the best Pennsylvania sportsbook and bonuses today.
+Too much choice can sometimes get confusing though – and that’s why our experts are on hand to help you to find the best Pennsylvania sportsbook and bonuses today and one such bonuses offers from Pittsburgh steelers, we have dedicated page to know more information.

 Pennsylvania was only behind New Jersey when it came to North Eastern US States that legalized online sports wagering the quickest.
 Speaking of which, if you’re from NJ, or find yourself there on vacation – even if you’re just hopping on over from New York City – check out the best New Jersey Sportsbook here!
 For all things regarding sports betting in Pennsylvania, stay right here and read on!